omni-us/jsonargparse/DOCUMENTATION.rst

 List append
 -----------

-As detailed before, arguments with ``List`` type are supported.
+As detailed before, arguments with ``list`` type are supported.
 By default when specifying an argument value, the previous value is replaced, and this also holds for lists.
 Thus, a parse such as ``parser.parse_args(['--list=[1]', '--list=[2, 3]'])`` would result in a final value of ``[2, 3]``.
 However, in